Defining Good Safety Culture in Aviation SMS

 Audit/Inspections Are Facilitated Regularly

-- Inspections are carried out on consistent basis, such as once per month;
+- Inspections are carried out consistently, such as once per month;

-- Internal audits are carried out on a consistent basis, such as twice per year; and
+- Internal audits are carried out consistently, such as twice per year; and

 - All findings are corrected swiftly.